estebanways/back-up-and-restore-custom-directories/README.md

 The only potential issue is file permissions.

-When you run `ls -hal .ssh`, you must see something like this:
+When you run `ls -hal .ssh`, you should see something like this:

 ```output
 drwx------  2 myusername myusername 4.0K Mar  1  2024 .